lunarmodules/busted/README.md

 You'll need `libev` to run async tests.
 Then do the following, assuming you have luarocks installed:

-Install dependencies not in the rockspec (only needed for testing):
+Install these dependencies for core testing:

 ```
+luarocks install copas
 luarocks install lua-ev
 luarocks install moonscript
 ```